-Michigan Kinesiology offers two master’s degrees and two doctoral degrees.
-Due to the vast resources available at the University of Michigan, Kinesiology graduate students can take advantage of opportunities for unique interdisciplinary and dual graduate degrees.
+Michigan Kinesiology is one of the top kinesiology schools with graduate programs in the U.S. We offer two master’s degree and two doctoral degree programs.
+Due to the vast resources available at the University of Michigan, our graduate students can take advantage of opportunities for unique interdisciplinary and dual graduate degrees.
 Small class sizes promote faculty-student interaction and allow students to be actively engaged in the graduate learning process.

 Kinesiology graduate faculty have participated in funded research and collaborative projects with the University of Michigan Medical School, College of Engineering, School of Public Health, Ross School of Business, School of Education, College of Pharmacy, and the Department of Psychology.
 All of these programs are ranked in the top 10 nationally by U.S. News and World Report.